Iszzytech/alx-system_engineering-devops/0x00-shell_basics/README.md

 9. 8-firstdelete -> Delete the file betty.
 10. 9-firstdirdeletion -> Delete the directory my_first_directory that is in the /tmp directory.
 11. 10-back -> a script that changes the working directory to the previous one.
+12. 11-lists -> A script to perform multi task